5 Best Vpn With Open Ports For Safe Port Forwarding

 Why would you need a VPN with open ports?

 Open ports are quite an invitation even for low-level hackers.
 Just to paint a pretty picture, know that your Windows PC has a total of 65,535 TCP ports and the same number of UDP ports.
-Long story short, there’s a lot of them.
+Long story short, there are a lot of them.

 Naturally, you’d want these ports to be closed, as many of them as possible.
 However, running a tight ship might also mean that certain services will be affected, so you’ll need to reach a compromise.